robin-mbg/may/README.md

 ```sh
 may -I
 ```
-The inspection output is also very useful for writing scripts based on this information.
+The inspection output is very useful for writing scripts.
+Aside from possible command runners available to `may`, the output also contains information regarding the date of the latest commit and the repository shortname.

 ### Updating repositories: `may -U` (Update)